roman-milk/roman-milk.github.io/good-girl-vs-slut.md

  "Can you do me a favor?"
 The head cheerleader's voice was serious again.
 "Just…um…stay away from that Dan guy, okay?
 Please?"

  Trisha was lost in thought as she heard Britney hang up the phone.
 She listened to the silence for a few seconds, taking a moment before answering Mandy's call.
 What now…?
-Report_Story #1